 Dr. Siddharth Kharkar

-Dr. Kharkar is a Neurologist, Epilepsy specialist & Parkinson's specialist in Mumbai, Maharashtra, India.
+Dr. Siddharth Kharkar is a board certified (American Board of Psychiatry & Neurology certified) Neurologist.
+He is a Epilepsy specialist & Parkinson's specialist in Mumbai, Maharashtra, India.

 He has trained in the best institutions in India, US and UK including KEM hospital in Mumbai, Johns Hopkins University in Baltimore, University of California at San Francisco (UCSF), USA & Kings College in London.